At seventy, I ache for you at 3:02 Friday January 14.

 So much suffering greater than mine.
 So much suffering….

-Nothing is lonelier than finding another and giving them up for a time.
+But if you pardon my indulgence: Nothing is lonelier than finding another and giving them up for a time.

-Or happy enough to be oblivious to the wanton: What full life could be more complete?
+I was happy enough to be oblivious to the wanton: What full life could be more complete?

 This dreaming body falls down Scona Hill, past the settlers’ cabin and Nellie McLung Park, through the arch of blue white lights.
 An engineered arc, the thoracic spine of the city, shimmers and tilts towards an aspen grove.
 Towering metal lights circle a reclaimed burial ground of bones lost then found beneath morning traffic’s thrum.